aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-for-equality/_index.md

 A: Detailed docs are on the [Aspose.GIS documentation page](https://reference.aspose.com/gis/net/).

 **Q: How do I get help if I run into an issue?**
-A: Post your question on the Aspose.GIS community forum [here](https://forum.aspose.com/c/gis/33).
+A: Post your question on the Aspose.GIS community forum [Aspose.GIS community forum](https://forum.aspose.com/c/gis/33).

 **Q: Can I purchase a temporary license for evaluation?**
 A: Yes, temporary licenses are available on the [purchase page](https://purchase.aspose.com/temporary-license/).